 Bitch Spay Price & What is Included

-We advise that female dogs are spayed approximately midway between seasons and bitches can be spayed before their first season.
+We advise that female dogs are spayed approximately midway between seasons, and bitches can also be spayed before their first season.
 Please ask our vets for more information.

-Vets operate using 3 small 'keyhole' incisions, a special camera and surgical instruments to enable the procedure to be performed with the minimal of surgical intervention.
-Following a 'Lap' Spay the patient is left with 3 small wounds instead of a larger abdominal wound.
+Vets operate using three small 'keyhole' incisions, a special camera and surgical instruments to enable the procedure to be performed with the minimal amount of surgical intervention.
+Following a 'Lap' spay, the patient is left with three small wounds instead of a larger abdominal wound.

 - Keyhole surgery is generally a safer and less invasive method of surgery

-- It reduced reduces the trauma caused to tissues
+- It reduces the trauma caused to tissues

 - Pain post-operatively is lower